mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 An advanced development of the humble beam laser, neutron lasers are large weapons that require bay installations to handle their size but they are true capital ship armaments.
-Neutron lasers are cannon-
+Neutron lasers are cannon-sized beam lasers that are stabilised by a neutron flow for greater stability – this greatly enhances their damage potential.

 Time Drive Potential